section-engineering-education/engineering-education/content/articles/angular-11-routing/index.md

 Web applications nowadays are user-friendly and convenient to use.
 Indeed, if you're here, you probably may have heard of Single Page Applications ([SPA](https://medium.com/@NeotericEU/single-page-application-vs-multiple-page-application-2591588efe58)).
 These are applications that work inside browsers and do not require page refresh during navigations.
 Normally, these pages are loaded once while their contents are dynamically added.
 An example of a SPA is [section](https://www.section.io/engineering-education/), indicated by forwarding slashes followed by navigation content.
 For example, all articles on this platform are located on `https://www.section.io/engineering-education/`.

-This tutorial will walk you through the process of creating your Angular 11 application using Routers.
-This is a complete tutorial that will teach you everything you need to know about Angular Routers from the ground up to the complete application.
+This tutorial walks you through the process of creating your Angular application using Routers.
 We'll learn the basics of Router outlets, navigations, routes, and paths to generate a complete Angular Single Page Application (SPA).

-> For you to be able to follow this tutorial along, basic knowledge in Angular is required.
+> For you to be able to follow this tutorial along, it's a necessity to have basic knowledge of Angular.

 ### Getting started with Angular Router

 Angular Router is a core part of Angular that aids in building a single-page application.
 It's located in the `@angular/router package.
 It has a complete routing library for constructing multiple route outlets.
-It also supports several features such as lazy loading as we will discuss shortly, and routing guards for access control et cetera.
+It also supports several features such as [lazy loading](https://angular.io/guide/lazy-loading-ngmodules) and routing guards for access control et cetera.

 ### Routes and paths

 Routes are objects.
-At the lowest level, they(route object) comprise Angular components and paths, and sometimes `redirectTo`.
-This provides more details about a specific route on which component it should load.
+At the lowest level, they comprise Angular components and paths, and sometimes `redirectTo`.
+This provides more details about a specific route plus a  component to load on navigation.
 Paths are part URLs that are used to locate a resource.

 An example of a route: